Team-Rebirth/Lethal-Rebirth/README.md

 - **Lategame Upgrades**: Costs and functions adapted to progression.

-  > ⚠️ The Hunter Upgrade is free of charge and replaces SellBodiesFixed.
-Acquisition must occur **manually** at round start.

 - **Utility Slots**: Up to *3 additional equipment slots* may be purchased.
 Most items are compatible.

 - **Quota Rollover**: In the event of total personnel loss, quota rollover will be reduced by 20%.

 - **Terminal Improvements**: *Expanded interface functions*, including *purchase packs* and *lobby management systems*.

+> ℹ️ For a complete list of all gameplay-relevant mods and what they do in this modpack, [check here](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Mods-&-Features).

+We recommend installing [LethalCasino](https://thunderstore.io/c/lethal-company/p/mrgrm7/LethalCasino/) if you aim for a more casual, relaxed experience when meeting your quota!

-- **The Casino** An officially sanctioned outlet for risk-oriented employees.
+> An officially sanctioned outlet for risk-oriented employees.
 Sadly, in recent events the Company found that the assigned worth to a teammates bodies encourages desperate teams to resort to friendly fire.
 The Company asks you to refrain from such behavior for the benefit of morale, efficiency, and professionalism in this operation.

-> ℹ️ For a complete list of all gameplay-relevant mods and what they do in this modpack, [check here](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Mods-&-Features).
+Further recommendations can be found here: [Recommended Mods](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Recommended-Mods)

 ### Hotkeys

 > ⚠️ This list is not finished yet

-- F: Flashlight control
+- `F`: Flashlight control
-- M: Toggle Mute
+- `M`: Toggle Mute
-- Left Alt: Switch to utility slots
+- `Left Alt`: Switch to utility slots
-- F1: Betterfog configuration menu
+- `F1`: Betterfog configuration menu
-- O: Femmployee Customization - ⚠️ Recommended to be changed to a non-letter/-number key due to potential terminal interference.
+- `O`: Femmployee Customization - ⚠️ Recommended to be changed to a non-letter/-number key due to potential terminal interference.
-- CTRL + SHIFT + ALT + Q: Quit to Menu, no matter what.
+- `CTRL + SHIFT + ALT + Q`: Quit to Menu, no matter what.

 ### Known Issues